cgorton1313/penguins/README.md

 1. Go to your /penguins directory, open the penguins.html file.

 You should have an extraordinary rectangle in your browser!
 (Trust me, it gets better...)

+## What's going on?
+Your browser is showing (rendering) the penguins.html.
+There's almost nothing in that file, but notice that we're including two scripts (Javascript files).
+The first is p5.js, which is the framework we're using.
+The second is penguins.js, which is the source code we'll be playing with.

+You can close the html file in your text editor.
+Let's look at the js file.
+You can see just two functions, setup() and draw().
+In Processing, setup() runs once at the start of execution, and draw continually loops at a default rate of 60 frames/second.

+Guess what setup() is doing.
+Yup, it just creates your "canvas" which is your visual sandbox.
+For now, we'll specify the size in pixels, width then height.

+How about draw()?
+It's setting the background color of the canvas.
+What are the three parameters we passed in?
+Now is a good time to become familiar with the API reference.
+Go to [this page](https://p5js.org/reference/), find background() and click on it to get to a page describing this function.